 Gear are items that can be use to add a wide variety of different actions and abilities in the games that allow them.
-For example, with Turbo Builders Club, a player receives a piece of bubble gum allowing you to blow bubbles in a game that supports virtual gear.

 There are many other kinds of Virtual Gear that are available for purchase using Robux that can be found in the Catalog.

 Since there are so many different things that different Gear can do, they have been broken down into the following Gear Attribute Types: